boutroslab/Supp_Bamberg_2021/README.md

 ## Contact

-Should you encounter any issues or have any questions please contact Tianzup Zhan <t.zhan@dkfz.de> or Florian Heigwer <f.heigwer@dkfz.de>.
+Should you encounter any issues or have any questions please contact Tianzuo Zhan <t.zhan@dkfz.de> or Florian Heigwer <f.heigwer@dkfz.de>.

 Raw sequencing read data are deposit at ENA under the Study ID: PRJEB39827